-Lemma 4 If the two-part code description of a probability distribution, given by Eq.
-12, results in an incompressible string, the first part is the Kolmogorov minimal sufficient statistic.
+Theorem 1.3 If the two-part code description of a probability distribution, given by Eq.
+1.12 in which the CPDs are described literally, results in an incompressible string which is shorter than the literal description of the joint probability distribution, the first part is the Kolmogorov minimal sufficient statistic.